agelmore/agelmore.github.io/_posts/2015-4-19-Coverage-map.md

 Region 1 (730610 to 734223) contains an outer membrane receptor protein and a hypothetical protein.
 Region 2 (1072550 to 1076577) contains Ankryin repeat domain protein probably used in signal transduction.
 Not really sure why these don't disappear after digital normalization.

 I also noticed that the coverage here is a lot higher than would be expected.
 I wondered if that's because reads are hitting more than one genome and being added to the extraction file more than one, causing me to acquire multiple copies of each read.
-I read the bowtie manual and it looks like I should be using the --best and --strata options in my extraction.
-I think this is similar to --max-targer-seqs in BLAST.
+I read the bowtie manual and it looks like the default is -k 1 which means that it will only list one alignment for each read.
+So I need another explanation for why the coverage is so high...

 ###Coverage after assembly